 - Drive safe and be careful, accidents are common.
 Even though the government is taking strict action to better driving conditions, there are nearly 70 road accident deaths each day in Thailand, making Thailand’s roads the second most lethal in the world.

 Get insurance.
 If you don’t know where to begin, try World Nomads Insurance.
-You can buy and claim online, even after you’ve left home.
 Travel insurance from World Nomads is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.

 2 – SHOPPING SCAMS:

-- While Thailand is a great shopping destination, it is also famous for counterfeit goods.
+- Thailand is a popular shopping destination.
+The country is also famous for counterfeit goods.

 If a deal sounds too good to be true, it probably is.
 You get what you pay for – the quality of the fake determines its price.